-The National Department of Health (NDoH) has established a registration portal called the EVDS, where all eligible members of the public can register for the vaccine: https://vaccine.enroll.health.gov.za/.
-At later stages, individuals will be categorised according to their risk (e.g. age & chronic diseases).
+The National Department of Health (NDoH) has established a registration portal called the EVDS, where all eligible members of the public (according to your age group) can register for the vaccine: https://vaccine.enroll.health.gov.za/.
 When you are eligible, you will receive a vaccine code and be directed to the nearest, most appropriate vaccine centre with details of time and date for vaccination.
 This vaccine code is an important element, so please take this along with you to the relevant vaccination centre.

 Other channels of registration include:

 - Send a WhatsApp saying “REGISTER” to 0600 123 456

 - SMS *134*832* followed by your ID number